Developer-Linus/Digital_Learning_Resources_Management_API/README.md

 * `SECURE_BROWSER_XSS_FILTER = True`: This setting enables the browser's XSS filter, which can help prevent XSS attacks.
 * `SESSION_COOKIE_SECURE = True`: This setting ensures that session cookies are transmitted over a secure connection.
 * `CSRF_COOKIE_SECURE = True`: This setting ensures that CSRF cookies are transmitted over a secure connection.

+### Contribution
+- We welcome contributions to our project!
+Whether you're a seasoned developer or just starting out, your help is valuable to us.
+- We welcome the following types of contributions:
+	- **Bug fixes**: Fixing bugs and errors in the code.
+	- **New features**: Adding new features to the project.
+	- **Documentation**: Improving the documentation and making it more accessible.
+	- **Testing**: Writing tests and improving the testing infrastructure.